 Published June 17, 2023

-More and more high earners are using a retirement saving strategy that allows them to fund a Roth IRA account indirectly from other savings accounts.
-This strategy is called the Backdoor Roth.
+More and more high earners are using a retirement saving strategy called the Backdoor Roth.
+This strategy allows them to fund a Roth IRA account indirectly from other savings accounts.
+Keep reading to learn about how to do a Backdoor Roth.

-Many physicians aren’t eligible to make direct contributions to a Roth IRA, seemingly cutting them off from this popular and beneficial retirement savings vehicle.
-However, more and more high earners are using a retirement saving strategy that allows them to fund a Roth IRA account indirectly from other savings accounts.
-This strategy is called the Backdoor Roth.
+Many physicians aren’t eligible to make direct contributions to a Roth IRA.
+This seems to cut them off from this popular and beneficial retirement savings vehicle.
+However, more and more high earners are using a retirement saving strategy, the Backdoor Roth, that allows them to fund a Roth IRA account indirectly from other savings accounts.

 Before examining the Backdoor Roth strategy, it’s important to understand what makes a Roth IRA worth pursuing in the first place.
 For those unfamiliar, a Roth individual retirement account (IRA) is a retirement savings vehicle that saves and grows after-tax contributions.